keller-mark/markk.co/blog/2026-04-24-pluot-motivations.md

 Based on my experiences, the following characteristics are required for any such solution:

-- The same code can be used **across programming languages**, including in web browser, without requiring web browser in desktop case.
+- The same code can be used **across programming languages**, including in a web browser, but without _requiring_ a web browser in the desktop case.
 - The same code can power **static and interactive** visualization rendering.
-- **Scalability** to out-of-core dataset sizes.
 - The same code can be used for **bitmap and vector graphics** output.
 - **Small** WASM binary size (disclaimer: subjective).
+- **Scalability** to out-of-core dataset sizes.
 - **Decoupled** from coordinated multiple views implementation.
 - **Decoupled** from UI framework and event loop management.